12 Dangerous And Hidden Food Ingredients In Seemingly Healthy Foods

 It is very important for your bone health and your overall health that you avoid these acidifying chemicals that can cause a variety of undesirable side effects, besides accelerate your bone loss.
 MSG and its related products have been linked skin rashes, nausea, migraine headaches, heart irregularities, and even seizures.

-If you are following the Save Our Bones Program you know that you have a very wide choice of foods to create delicious and bone-smart meals.
+If you are following the Osteoporosis Reversal Program you know that you have a very wide choice of foods to create delicious and bone-smart meals.
 The Program reveals an easy to follow pH balanced nutrition plan among many other things, and the best part is that you are in complete control of the huge number of combinations possible from the alkalizing and acidifying lists.

 While beef is acidifying, you can build your dinner around a beef hamburger instead of the chemical meat replacement example above.
 I recommend you combine it with bone-healthy alkalizing vegetables and other alkalizing foods to balance your dinner.

 If you opt not have meat, the good news is that many grocery stores carry all natural vegetable imitation meat patties – just make sure they don’t contain the aforementioned ingredients.